-Vaccination Pre-Lambing Pivotal for Ewe Health Lamb Protection
+Vaccination Pre-Lambing Pivotal for Ewe Health and Lamb Protection

 Pre-lambing is a critical time point in the sheep production calendar.
 It is important that you implement a comprehensive pre-lambing ewe animal health program in order to protect your ewes as well as their lambs and help get more lambs through to marking.
 Ewe vaccination pre-lambing is very important in order to ensure ewes have maximum immune protection at the point of lambing, but also to ensure that lambs are given the best kick-start in life.
 It is important that strong colostral antibody protection is passed from the ewe to the lamb in the first milk (colostrum).